theodric/pastebin/OverlordPro/README.md

 #define END_OF_PRINT_RETRACTION 20   // number of mm to retract when printer goes idle
 ```

 ...that causes E3D V6 hotends to make a hard ball of filament that jams the nozzle/heatbreak and requires disassembly and cutting off the ball *before each and every print.* "RepRap (Marlin/Sprinter)" allows us to specify our own start and end GCODE, mitigating this issue.
-I start by moving the nozzle to the X tower and squirting out some filiment, and end by killing the unncessary retracts.
+I start by moving the nozzle to the X tower and squirting out some filament, and end by killing the unncessary retracts.

 Here are the blocks I am successfully using with my OLP (original/Kickstarter) 12V heater + E3D V6.